kguo42/CwStretch/README.md

 # CwStretch
 “interactive notebook for galaxy Classification with image Stretching”

 An easy-to-use tool provides an interactive way to do visual classificaitons for astronomical imaging data.
 It uses Jupyter widgets and Matplotlib to display multi-filter image cutouts, with controls for stretch, zoom, and contour overlays to guide classificaitons.
+The notebook was originally designed for Guo et al. 2025, and is modified to a more user-friendly version here.

 <div style="
     border: 2px solid #e39611ff;